kelson-martins/ReversiAndroid/README.md

 reversiandroid
 ==============

-simple implementation of reversi on android using custom view
+Simple implementation of reversi on android using custom view.
+Project developed as part of the assignment 2 of the New and Emerging Technologies - Griffith College, Masters in Computing